-IDLES – BRUTALISM
+IDLES – BRUTALISM album review

 I’ve been watching these with keen interest, the hype machine is in high gear and for once it’s bang on the money.

-Bristol based lads offer a refreshing blend of aggressive, melodic punk, bordering on shambolic at times, the working class southern drawl with some clever and often humorous lyrical content.
+Bristol-based lads offer a refreshing blend of aggressive, melodic punk, bordering on shambolic at times, the working class southern drawl with some clever and often humorous lyrical content.
 Which makes a soundtrack to a Tory abused Brexit blighted Britain.

 Quite frankly it’s the most exciting album I’ve heard since Blacklisters a few years ago.
 I’ve just blasted through their debut album and I’m about to begin my second play.
-Which no doubt will lead into a third play!
+Which no doubt will lead to a third play!

 There’s a lot of easy comparisons in their sound (which I won’t make) the sum of it’s parts is equal something far greater and deserves to be recognised as such.